 CONCLUSION: If you have trouble finding high quality, healthy meat near you–or if you want to save time and skip the hassle of shopping, having the convenience of knowing that each month you’ll have a new assortment of carefully selected meat automatically delivered to your front door (and all in one eco-friendly box!)–then ButcherBox is for you.

-Hopefully by now, I’ve convinced you to give Butcher Box a try!
-Order your first ButcherBox here.
+Hopefully by now, I've convinced you to give Butcher Box a try!
+Order your first ButcherBox here and get 7lbs of meat FREE.

 I truly hope you found this post and unboxing helpful.